alecraso/comparator/README.rst

 For example, accessing the result of a query as a pandas DataFrame allows for an endless variety of checks/manipulations do be done on a single query output.

+Support is being added to ``spackl`` to allow for querying from files and APIs using the same methods, allowing for easy comparison between many disparate data sources.
+Stay tuned.

 .. |Comparator| image:: https://raw.githubusercontent.com/aaronbiller/comparator/master/docs/comparator.jpg
 .. |pypi| image:: https://img.shields.io/pypi/v/comparator.svg